 Lon’s at the Hermosa Inn

 Sometimes an intimate dinner is the best way to spend time outdoors.
 Lon’s at the Hermosa Inn offers a special view of nearby Camelback Mountain in a private, serene space surrounded by colorful flowers and a vintage fountain.
 It’s a setting reminiscent of an old hacienda.
-Chef Rebecca Tillman adds global inflection to Southwestern dishes made with local ingredients.
-Her seasonal menus might include sugar pumpkin bisque with chorizo, diver scallops with purple yam gnocchi and ‘nduja, or local chicken with cheddar-mashed potatoes and honey-roasted parsnips and carrots.
-Desserts are outstanding.
-Don’t miss the churro tree to share or Lon’s candy bar, which involves creamy mousse, ganache and candied ginger ice cream.
+Chef Alejandro Martinez adds global inflection to Southwestern dishes, many of them wood-grilled and made with local ingredients.
+His seasonal menus might include charred octopus with anasazi beans, artichokes and chistorra, Patagonian lamb rack with caponata and fava beans, or local chicken with onion-ash potato puree, honey-roasted carrots and Meyer lemon parsley vinaigrette.
+Seasonal desserts are always outstanding.

 Virtu Honest Craft

 Tucked away in the Bespoke Inn, Virtu is not only one of the most charming restaurants in Old Town Scottsdale but also one of its best.
 Chef-owner and James Beard award nominee Gio Osso turns out elevated Italian food from a three-course, prix fixe menu highlighting handmade pasta, octopus anointed with Calabrese chile butter, and insanely rich asparagus, adorned with bacon candy, a duck egg, and foie gras hollandaise.
 The modern, minimalist (and decidedly tiny) interior has its charms, but most people gravitate to the cozy, plant-filled patio, strung with lights and presided over by a graceful old tree.
 In good weather (fall through spring), that same tree offers dappled shade for brunches offered every weekend.